-ber) file, which is in the folder you created on the Desktop.
+12. Click on Load Hex File.
+Select the MGL_GEN2_V376.production.hex (or higher version number) file, which is in the folder you created on the Desktop.

 Click on Erase-Program-Verify.
 Programming....
 Wait while status bar shows progress.
 The messages should read as below when finished: